dendisuhubdy/armadillo/README.md

 and/or the compiler.
 For example, you may have to enable or disable ARMA_BLAS_LONG and ARMA_BLAS_UNDERSCORE defines in "armadillo_bits/config.hpp".

-The folder "examples/lib_win64" contains reference LAPACK and BLAS libraries compiled for 64 bit Windows.
+The folder "examples/lib_win64" contains baseline (unoptimised) LAPACK and BLAS libraries compiled for 64 bit Windows.
 The compilation was done by a third party.
 USE AT YOUR OWN RISK.
 The compiled versions of LAPACK and BLAS were obtained from: http://ylzhao.blogspot.com.au/2013/10/blas-lapack-precompiled-binaries-for.html

 Faster and/or alternative implementations of BLAS and LAPACK are available: